WojciechMatuszewski/programming-notes/aws-stuff.md

 - normally, by default only **consolidated billing is `turn on` per se**.
 There is also **all features mode**.

+* the all features mode **can be enabled on a existing organization**.

-* this mode **enables you to create Service Control Policies (SCPs)**.
+- this mode **enables you to create Service Control Policies (SCPs)**.
 These, as described above, allow you to place restrictions on given OUs, member accounts or a root container.

 ### AWS Support Plans